luis-barbara/infinexpense-api/README.md

 poetry run uvicorn src.main:app --reload --host 0.0.0.0 --port 8000
 ```

-2. Ensure a Postgres instance is running and environment variables point to it, or use the `docker-compose` database service.
+2. Ensure a Postgres instance is running and environment variables point to it, or use the `docker compose` database service.

 ## Database and Migrations (Alembic)
 The database URL is assembled in `src/database.py` from `src/settings.py` (environment variables listed above).